hbctraining/main/registrations/AllFunders_Pseuobulk_related_approaches_scRNAseq_analysis.md

 Please make sure you **take the following into account when signing up** for the workshop:

-1. _Mandatory attendance for all three classes._
+1. _Mandatory attendance for all four classes._
 2. _2-3 hours of reading and exercises from selected lessons before each workshop sessions._
 3. _Active participation during discussion sessions._